tronet-dev/sofort_gateway/README.md

 ## DESCRIPTION

-The OXID eShop interface for Online Bank Transfer. (further references as Sofort.) extends an existing installation of the software OXID eShop by the payment method Sofort.
+The OXID eShop interface for Sofort. extends an existing installation of the software OXID eShop by the payment method Sofort.

 OXID eShop is a software by OXID eSales GmbH, Freiburg, Germany.
 It is